StatelessStudio/api-machine/docs/openapi-integration.md

 ### ValSan schemas

 This project uses `valsan` validators on endpoints to infer request/parameter and body schemas.
-Common validator placements include static properties on endpoint classes such as `params`, `query`, `headers`, and `body`.
+Common validator placements include properties on endpoint classes such as `params`, `query`, `headers`, and `body`.

 If you rely on Valsan validators in your endpoints, the self-documenting feature will include schema details automatically — this keeps the documentation accurate and minimizes duplication.